 Conclusion

-B2B Telemarketing, Telesales, Sales Development or however you label a program needs buy-in across the board for success.
+B2B Telemarketing, Telesales, Sales Development, Cold Calling, or however you label a program needs buy-in across the board for success.
 The workflow needs to be designed to support the process.
 And this isn't an outsourcing vs. insourcing discussion; it's something to address whether you do this in-house or outsourced.
 It's the process of a prospect traveling through the funnel, and seeing where you have breakdowns or avoiding them altogether ensure success across the board!